 Even if you have mapping software on your phone or a quality handheld GPS unit, there’s no substitute for a map and compass in the great outdoors.
 Of course, these technologies are useful but they should supplement your map and compass, not replace them.

 At the end of the day, smartphones can run out of battery, and GPS units can fail in the cold or the rain.
-So having a map and a compass is a must for all campers, whether you’re on the Appalachian Trail or hiking in the backcountry of Death Valley.

 7. Arriving late to a campsite